 Teens and their parents should be comfortable with the treatment plan that is laid out for them.
 If anyone has an issue with part of the process, they should feel free to speak up.

-Teens who have depression can feel out of control sometimes, so it is essential to develop a structure.
-This may help manage depression symptoms better or allow treatment to become more effective.
+Teens who have MDD can feel out of control sometimes, so it is essential to develop a structure.
+This may help manage symptoms better or allow treatment to become more effective.

 Break down big projects into smaller ones that are easier to manage.

 If you can't meet goals this isn’t the end of the world.
 Things happen and don’t always turn out the way you wanted them to.
 When they don’t, this doesn’t reflect poorly on you.
 You don’t need to be hard on yourself if you got a bad grade on a homework assignment, or you didn’t make the team.
 You can keep trying.

 Teenagers need 8 to 10 hours of sleep every night.
 With the right amount of sleep, you’ll be in a better position to make decisions and process all the things that happen to you throughout your day.

 Even if you don’t always feel like you want to, movement is proven to help improve your mood.
 You can walk your dog down the block or dance to a couple of your favorite songs.

 Be sure that you keep your support system (people that you can talk to about your problems) close, so they will be there when you need to lean on them.
 For a teen, this could include parents, school psychologist, etc. Everyone needs a support system to rely on at times, even if they aren’t experiencing depression.

 When you take advantage of the treatment options available, depression symptoms can lessen over time and feel more manageable.
 While many people experience depressive symptoms at one point during their life, it becomes an issue when it remains chronic, intense, and becomes interference in your teen’s quality of life.